W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

  i look online for *"escalate priviles zoneminder zm.pl"* and i found an interesting [GitHub](https://github.com/ZoneMinder/zoneminder/security/advisories/GHSA-h5m9-6jjc-cgmw) page talking about something related.

 The Security advisory basically says that this is affecting version < 1.36.33.
-I check our working version, since I did not knew if it was affected by the issue mentioned before
+I check our working version, since I did not know if it was affected by the issue mentioned before

 ```bash
 dpkg -s zoneminder | grep Version